 The one benefit of periodic inventory systems is that they don’t incur any upfront costs on hardware and software.
-However, to make your life easier, you should at least consider free or cheap accounting software for your record keeping.
+However, to make your life easier, you should at least consider retail accounting software for your record keeping.

 A perpetual inventory system is built for e-commerce brands with a high volume of inventory movement.
 However, certain businesses with low-volume, high-value goods like car dealerships and art galleries may prefer the low cost and simplicity of a periodic inventory system.

 Here are some of the principal advantages of a perpetual inventory system: